 About NSM - the Norwegian National Security Authority

-NSM’s mission is to strengthen Norway’s ability to counter espionage, sabotage, terrorism and hybrid threats.
+The agency's mission is to strengthen Norway’s ability to counter espionage, sabotage, terrorism and hybrid threats.

 NSM is administratively subordinate to the Ministry of Justice and Public Security.
 In addition, the Ministry of Defence has authority of NSM with respect to their area of responsibility.